benoitsecret/narrator_remover-1.16/README.md

 This simple minecraft mod removes the annoying narrator when pressing CTRL+B.

 It is in 1.16.1 since it is designed for speedrun.
-Fabric version `0.15.6` or more recent
+Fabric version `0.15.6` or more recent, doesn't require Fabric Api.

 When downloading the source, run `./gradlew build` in the terminal to build the jar, make sure you are using **java 8** as the project language level.